 For instance, if you dislike taking meeting minutes, you could swap the task with a fellow co-worker and instead take on their task.

 By questioning the default, it can inspire you to find alternative ways to work and generate new ideas.
 The exchanging of wisdom can positively contribute to the lives of others, which not only promotes your own ikigai but other peoples’ too.

 In the book, Mitsuhashi mentions the term ‘job crafting’ which is about shaping your job to fit your motivations, strengths, and passions, e.g. taking on different responsibilities at work.
 Showing initiative is seen to be an ideal characteristic in an employee and taking on work you enjoy can boost your productivity levels.

 Once your ikigai influences the actions you take and the direction you go in, your happiness and stability improve tenfold.

 Begin by asking yourself these questions:

 Who am I connecting with virtually/ in reality?

-The author suggests that you make according adjustments, one step at a time.
+The author suggests that you make according to adjustments, one step at a time.

 As time passes, it’s inevitable for your ikigai to grow or change.
-The book also recommends to review these prompts as frequently as you see fit, as external factors may influence your ikigai.
-By identifying our passions, not only can it align us with our goals but prepares us for the next challenge life throws at us.
+The book also recommends reviewing these prompts as frequently as you see fit, as external factors may influence your ikigai.
+Identifying our passions, not only can it align us with our goals but prepares us for the next challenge life throws at us.